robertefreeman/FreeSearch/README.md

 **Note:** This repository is named "FreeSearch" but contains a specialized legal research application called "Deep Research Legal".

 This project is a comprehensive legal research application built with a React frontend and a LangGraph-powered backend agent.
 The agent performs sophisticated legal research by dynamically generating targeted legal search queries, gathering information from authoritative legal sources, analyzing results to identify knowledge gaps, and iteratively refining searches until it can provide well-supported legal analysis with proper citations.
-This application serves as a powerful tool for legal professionals, students, and researchers conducting thorough legal research using LangGraph and Google's Gemini models.
+This flexible, multi-provider application supports both Google Gemini and OpenAI-compatible endpoints, serving as a powerful tool for legal professionals, students, and researchers conducting thorough legal research.

 ![FreeSearch Legal Research Tool](./app.png)